PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Best Budget Option: Onyx MoveVent Dynamic

 At under $60, this Type III PFD offers surprising quality.
-The mesh lower back increases comfort, though the fit runs large.
+The mesh lower back increases comfort, though the fit runs large so try before you buy.
+Excellent entry-level option for recreational paddlers who don't need specialized features.
+The shoulder adjustments allow decent customization for different torso lengths.

 The Real Cost of Neglecting PFD Damage